evoll/awg-easy/docs/content/examples/tutorials/caddy.md

 sudo docker compose up -d
 ```

-You can now access `wg-easy` at [https://wg-easy.example.com](https://wg-easy.example.com) and start the setup.
+You can now access `awg-easy` at [https://awg-easy.example.com](https://awg-easy.example.com) and start the setup.